 Yes, they are.
 They offer more in - depth stories about the Naruto universe.
 You get to learn more about the characters' backstories and some events that are not fully explored in the main manga or anime.
 It's like getting a behind - the - scenes look at the world of Naruto.

 Yes, they are.
-The Borderlands novels are officially recognized as part of the canon of the Borderlands universe.
+The Warcraft novels are often regarded as part of the official lore and contribute to the overall story of the Warcraft universe.